aws/copilot-cli/site/content/docs/developing/overrides/cdk.en.md

     }
     ```

-The following example showcases how you can delete the default log group created by copilot that holds service logs.
+The following example showcases how you can delete a resource, the Copilot-created default log group that holds service logs.

 ??? note "View sample `stack.ts`"